Castle Bravo: Health impacts

 Following the test, the United States Department of Energy estimated that 253 inhabitants of the Marshall Islands were impacted by the radioactive fallout.
 This single test exposed the surrounding populations to varying levels of radiation.
 The fallout levels attributed to the Castle Bravo test are the highest in history.
 Populations neighboring the test site were exposed to high levels of radiation resulting in mild radiation sickness of many (nausea, vomiting, diarrhea).
-Several weeks later, many people began suffering from alopecia (hair loss) and skin lesions as well.
+The unexpected strength of the detonation, combined with shifting wind patterns, sent some of the radioactive fallout over the inhabited atolls of Rongelap and Utrik.
+Within 52 hours, the 86 people on Rongelap and 167 on Utrik were evacuated to Kwajalein for medical care.
+Several weeks later, many people began suffering from alopecia (hair loss) and skin lesions.

 The exposure to fallout has been linked to increase the likelihood of several types of cancer such as leukemia and thyroid cancer.
-The relationship between Iodine-131 levels and thyroid cancer is still being researched.
+The relationship between iodine-131 levels and thyroid cancer is still being researched.
 There are also correlations between fallout exposure levels and diseases such as thyroid disease like hypothyroidism.
 Populations of the Marshall Islands that received significant exposure to radionuclides have a much greater risk of developing cancer.

-The female population of the Marshall Islands have a sixty times greater mortality rate from cervical cancer than a comparable mainland United States population.
-The Islands populations also have a five time greater likelihood of breast or gastrointestinal mortality, and lung cancer mortality is three times higher than the mainland population.
-The mortality rate of the male population on the Marshall Islands from lung cancer is four times greater than the overall United States rates, and the oral cancer rates are ten times greater.

 There is a presumed association between radiation levels and functioning of the female reproductive system.